Registration for the 2025 festival is closed and final.

 - Limited to 15 participants.

-F18: 5:00 pm – 7:30 pm.
+F21: 5:00 pm – 7:00 pm.
 Fountain Creek Regional Park, Guided Bird Walk

-Fountain Creek is a natural migration corridor and the major watercourse of the Pikes Peak region.
+(This is the same trip as Th11, S16 & Su12) Fountain Creek is a natural migration corridor and the major watercourse of the Pikes Peak region.
 Come explore the ponds, streams, wetlands, forest, and grasslands of this 450-acre county park to discover its birds and other wildlife.
 Spring migration is among the most exciting times at Fountain Creek Regional Park, always offering at least a few surprise avian visitors.

 Possible bird species include: Green Heron, Virginia Rail, Eastern and Western Kingbirds, Summer and Western Tanagers, Bullock’s Oriole, and a variety of sparrows, vireos, and eastern and western warblers.